Kathleenmont/TriviaGame/README.md

 ## GETTING STARTED

 Click button to start.
+You will be taken through a series of trivia slides.

-You have 10 seconds to answer each question.
+You have 10 seconds to answer each question, and will get to see how you did at the end.

 ## BUIT WITH